nsg-ethz/mini_internet_project/README.md

 We are thankful to the following ETH students who helped us developping the platform during their studies:
 - **Martin Vahlensieck**, 2021.
 He implemented the BGP policy analyzer and the auto-completion in the SSH container.
 - **Sandro Lutz**, 2021.
 He continued the work of Denis and managed to make RPKI work within the mini-Internet.
+Besides, he improved the docker images that use within the platform.
 - **Denis Mikhaylov**, 2020.
 He was the first student who worked on implementing RPKI within the mini-Internet.
 - **Tino Rellstab**, 2019.
 He implemented some of the core features of the platform needed to move from a VM-based platform to container-based platform.